 As the oldest of five siblings, Kaitlin was born to be an organizer.
 Always with a positive attitude and a smile on her face, Kaitlin‘s enthusiastic and detail-oriented approach to work mirrors the skills she learned leading her brood of siblings.

-For more than seven years, Kaitlin has supported family physicians through continuing medical education events, quality improvement activities, and programs designed to reignite member passion for the specialty.
+Since 2010, Kaitlin has supported family physicians through continuing medical education events, quality improvement activities, and programs designed to reignite member passion for the specialty.
 She is currently focused on developing initiatives that support family physicians in earning valuable certification credit through the work they do every day; supporting members in all things board certification and quality improvement.

 Wearing her Foundation hat, Kaitlin loves to discover creative ways to inspire medical students to choose a career in family medicine and innovative approaches to support residents through their transition to practice.

 A small town, country girl at heart, Kaitlin has embraced the “big city” feel Columbus offers.
-She enjoys visiting local breweries and restaurants with her husband and friends and adores walking through parks with her dog, Dexter, and soon-to-be daughter.
+She enjoys visiting local breweries with her husband and friends and is having a blast reliving all of her childhood memories with her young daughter.

 First hired as the Academy’s secretary in 1999, Emily now manages the Academy’s database, website, and e-communications.
 Her attention to detail and willingness to learn new skills makes Emily an invaluable member of the OAFP team.
 Emily truly enjoys helping others and her work at the OAFP affords her the opportunity to support the unique needs of family physicians.
 With her pulse on the most current issues facing the Academy, everyone knows that you talk to Emily.
 And here is a bonus – Emily is the friendly, helpful voice that you hear when calling the OAFP!

 Emily, her husband, and two beautiful daughters reside in an active, rural community and enjoys the peace and quiet that comes with country living.
-In her spare time, when she isn’t watching her daughter play basketball or volunteering at the local animal shelter, Emily is an avid reader of civil war and paranormal fiction.
+In her spare time, when she isn’t watching her older daughter play basketball or taking her younger daughter to guitar lessons, Emily is an avid reader of civil war and paranormal fiction.